AwakeLion-Robot-Lab/awakelion-logger/README.md

 A lightweight C++ WebSocket library for real-time log streaming.

-### Protobuf

-a lightning-fast serialized message type created by Google.

 ## Installation

 > Awakelion-Logger is a **header-only library**.
 Simply include the headers and configure the JSON file - no compilation required!